Nike Blazer Sneakers

 The kinds of materials that the brand uses for its product can be trusted to be of the best quality.
 The durability of every variation of the Nike Blazer sneakers does not necessarily depend on which specific material is used on each model.
 The lifespan of the shoe also varies on the treatment, the care process, or the amount of use the wearer does.
 A shoe will most likely last longer if it is treated with proper care and less abuse.

-Are there any Nike Blazer Casual Sneakers that are waterproof?
+Are there any Nike Blazer shoes that are waterproof?